The Ultimate Guide to Tiered Commission

 1. Minimize errors

-Tiered commission structures can get pretty complex at times, further increasing the probability of an error.
+Tiered commission structures can get complex at times, increasing the probability of an error.

 Errors in design could lead to your reps not focusing on the goals you’ve set out.
 Further, errors in commission calculations could seriously dampen your sales team’s morale.